akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 emits tuples of assigned topic-partition and a corresponding source, as in [Source per partition](#source-per-partition).

-## Offset Storage in Kafka
+## Offset Storage in Kafka - committing

 The `Consumer.committableSource`
 (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer)])
 makes it possible to commit offset positions to Kafka.
 Compared to auto-commit this gives exact control of when a message is considered consumed.

-If you need to store offsets in anything other than Kafka, `plainSource` should be used instead of this API.

 This is useful when "at-least once delivery" is desired, as each message will likely be delivered one time but in failure cases could be duplicated.